 Distribution & Ecology

-This is a common lowveld tree – usually below 1 500m.
-It occurs in mixed woodland in KwaZulu-Natal, Mpumalanga e.g. Pretoriuskop and Punda Maria, Limpopo, Swaziland, Mozambique, Namibia, Angola and up into central Africa.
+This is a common lowveld (land areas that lie at an elevation of between 150 and 600+ metres and occur in parts of Kwazulu-Natal and Mpumalanga as well as Swaziland and southern Zimbabwe) tree – usually below 1 500m.
+It occurs in mixed woodland in KwaZulu-Natal, Mpumalanga e.g. Pretoriuskop and Punda Maria, Limpopo, Swaziland, widespread in Mozambique, Namibia, Angola and up into central Africa.
 It usually occurs close to water and on mountain slopes.
-The Brown-headed Parrot eats the Seeds.
-Elephant and antelope e.g. Kudu browse the Leaves.
+The Brown-headed Parrots eat the Seeds.
+Elephant and antelope including Kudu browse the Leaves.
 The Nectar attracts honeybees.
-Nitrogen-fixing bacteria help the tree and increase soil fertility.
+Nitrogen-fixing bacteria in the roots (a symbiotic relationship) help the tree and increase soil fertility.

-The good quality Wood is similar to Kiaat (Pterocarpus angolensis).
+This tree yields good quality Wood that is similar to Kiaat (Pterocarpus angolensis).
 It has a good grain and may have a purplish brown or black heartwood.
 The sapwood is white.
 Once dry, the wood is stable.
 Sawdust can cause sneezing.
 Wood is used for carving, furniture, drum and mortar making.
 The wood is also used as fuel and for charcoal manufacture.
 Seeds and pods – especially when young are crimson coloured, and are toxic to stock.
 Strong winds blow these young Pods from the trees.
 They contain methylpyridoxine, which is also found in Ginkgo biloba.
 It causes a disease called albiziosis, which can be fatal.
 This is a serious problem.
 It can be treated with high doses of pyridoxine hydrochloride (a vitamin B6).
 Old pods are less toxic.
-Soap can be made from powdered root bark and leaves.
-Tanning material, which, contains about 5% tannins and fibre is extractable from the bark.
+Powdered root bark and leaves can used to make soap.
+Tanning material, which, contains about 5% tannins and fibre are extractable from the bark.
+Because of the toxic pods, it is best to avoid planting in areas where grazing may occur.
 The tree is assumed by some to be an indicator of underground water.
 This is a good ornamental shade tree and the roots are not invasive.
 Trees grow up to 80cm per year and do best in well-drained soils.
-Because of the toxic pods, it is best to avoid planting in areas where grazing may occur.
 About 8 000 seeds have a mass of 1kg.